kal-kyokya/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 	mysql  Ver 8.0.25-0ubuntu0.20.04.1 for Linux on x86_64 ((Ubuntu))
 	$

-Connect to your MySQL server:
+Connecting to one's MySQL server:

 	$ sudo mysql
 	Welcome to the MySQL monitor.
 Commands end with ; or \g.